ChrisInmodis/http-Basic-Bruteforce/README.md

 # http-Basic-Bruteforce
-Python program to create bruteforce lists for http basic authentification
+##Python program to create bruteforce lists for http basic authentification

+##Usage
+cd [directory of the script]